jennraeross/dnd-homebrew/clericDomains/minerva.md

 Having been trained in the arts of war, you understand that more important than strength is how you use it.
 When you attack with a weapon you are proficient with, you can use your Wisdom modifier, instead of Strength or Dexterity, for the attack and damage rolls.
 You can use this ability a number of times equal to your cleric level, and regain all uses upon the completion of a short or long rest.

-### Channel Divinity: _Strategic Insight_
+### Channel Divinity: _Focus Fire_

 _2nd-level Minerva feature_

 You gain this additional Channel Divinity option.
-You call upon divine aid (no action required), and are given understanding of how to turn your situation to your benefit.
-Your next weapon attack this turn is made with advantage.
+As a bonus action, you point at a creature within 60ft of you and force them to make a Dexterity saving throw.
+If they fail, they are wreathed in golden light until the end of your next turn.
+Any attack roll against the affected creature has advantage if the attacker can see it, and the affected creature can't benefit from being invisible.

 ### Press the Advantage

 _6th-level Minerva feature_

-When you make a weapon attack with advantage, if it hits you may make an additional weapon attack as a bonus action.
+When have advantage, you may forgoe it's usual effects.
+If you do so, you may make two attacks with your attack action.

+Additionally, you can now use your Mind Over Matter feature an unlimited number of times

 ### Divine Strike